bklaing2/realms-of-resurgence/Resources/Maniac.md

 [[#Mania]] uses a d8 instead of a d4

-braindump: give an ability to choose to add 4 to the furomania roll to get a better effect
+#brainstorm give an ability to choose to add 4 to the furomania roll to get a better effect